EOLabAotearoa/EO-Lab-Aotearoa/README.md

 ---

 ## <p align="center">About Us </p>

-**Earth Observation Laboratory Aotearoa** seeks to establish a Laboratory for Earth Observation (EO), supported by **Te Pūnaha Ātea | Space Institute** and **Ngā Ara Whetū | Centre for Climate, Biodiversity & Society**.
 Our mission is to be Aotearoa’s nexus for collaborative earth observation and data-driven decisions.

 We are committed to inclusivity and welcome all who want to join this community—breaking down barriers within and beyond the field.